RKMason/SkyWeather-Python3-MySQL/README.md

 - To setup your PiOS follow the GitHub "switchdoclabs/SDL_Pi_SkyWeather" Readme instructions, but instead install Python 3
 - versions of each of the PiOS Python support utilities (typically named "Python3-xxxx").
 When installing the Adafruit Python
 - device utilities you will see warnings about using deprecated install processes, but the install processes did work.
+- Obviously, you should git clone this SkyWeather-Python3-MySQL repository instead of the original SDL version.